mochajs/mocha/.github/CONTRIBUTING.md

 ## ❓ Got a Question?

-If you have a question about using Mocha, please use the [mailing list](https://groups.google.com/group/mochajs), [StackOverflow](https://stackoverflow.com), or ask the friendly people in [our Discord](https://discord.gg/KeDn2uXhER).
+If you have a question about using Mocha, please use [StackOverflow](https://stackoverflow.com) or ask the friendly people in [our Discord](https://discord.gg/KeDn2uXhER).

 ## ✏️ Filing Issues